LogtalkDotOrg/logtalk3/adapters/NOTES.md

 are not built-in predicates but library predicates.
 The internal predicate that checks predicate properties (defined in the adapter file) tries to workaround this issue for those predicates but the solution is fragile.
+There are also several standards compliance issues, notably with multifile predicates, that trigger errors with some tools and examples.
+These issues are expected to be solved soon.
+For the best experience, use the latest Ciao Prolog git version.

 CxProlog 0.98.1 or later versions